-If you’re looking for a safe space where like minded individuals offer tips, advice, and writing inspiration; such groups are great.
+If you’re looking for a safe space where like-minded individuals offer tips, advice, and writing inspiration; such groups are great.

 But if you’re looking to find paying gigs, you’ll likely be left wanting.

-Most members of these groups are looking to be hired, not looking to hire someone.
+Most members of these groups are looking to be hired, not looking to hire writers.
 And when someone wanting to hire a writer does come along, the person who raises their hand first is usually the one who gets the job.

 That’s not to say Facebook Groups can’t lead to writing jobs that pay.
 The trick is you need to find groups where the buyers, not the sellers, hang out.